tarik-korkmaz/DVRS/README.md

 ## Acknowledgements:

-I implemented DVRS as part of the "COMP 416: Computer Networks" class at the Koç University.
-Some parts of the code was part of the project template and are not my own.
+I implemented DVRS as part of the "COMP 416: Computer Networks" class at Koç University.
+Some code pieces were included in the project template and are not written by me.